Arnold: A multi-task, multi-embodiment muscle transformer policy: Methods

 The 14 tasks featured in this work are based on four different musculoskeletal models (Figure~\ref{fig:overview}):

 \textbf{MyoElbow} is the simplest model of the four, with six muscles and one joint.
-The only task posed for this model involves reaching a target elbow angle (Elbow pose).
-The expert for this task was trained by \citet{chiappa2023latent} with Lattice-PPO.
+The only task posed for this model involves reaching a target elbow angle (\emph{Elbow pose}).
+The expert for this task was trained with Lattice-PPO by~\citet{chiappa2023latent}.

 \textbf{MyoHand} comprises a detailed model of a human hand, with 39 muscles and 23 joints, featured in eleven tasks.
-Five of them consist in reaching a randomly sampled point with a finger.
-We trained single task experts using Lattice-PPO~\citep{chiappa2023latent,schulman2017proximal}.
-The other six are object manipulation tasks.
-In \emph{Pen reorient} and \emph{Die reorient}, the hand is supposed to rotate a pen or a die, respectively, to reach a target pose.
+Five tasks consist of reaching a randomly sampled point with a finger.
+We trained single-task experts using Lattice-PPO~\citep{chiappa2023latent,schulman2017proximal}.
+The remaining six are object manipulation tasks.
+In \emph{Pen reorient} and \emph{Die reorient}, the hand must rotate a pen or a die, respectively, to reach a target pose.
 The experts for these tasks are from \citet{chiappa2023latent}.
 The last four tasks involve the rotation of two Baoding balls, clockwise and counter-clockwise, with progressively more randomness in the prescribed trajectories and in the physical properties of the balls ({\it hard} and {\it harder}).
+Domain randomization via object mass and size is included in the task to enforce robustness against possible modeling inconsistencies.
 The experts for the Baoding tasks are the winning solutions to the 2022 NeurIPS MyoChallenge~\citep{caggiano2023myochallenge}.
-A targeted curriculum learning strategy resembling part-to-whole practice was developed for this purpose~\cite{chiappa2024acquiring}.
+A targeted curriculum learning strategy resembling part-to-whole practice was developed for this purpose~\citep{chiappa2024acquiring}.

 \textbf{MyoArm} is an extension of the MyoHand that includes the upper arm, pectoral and shoulder muscles.
-It has 63 muscles and 38 joints. \emph{Relocate} is implemented using this model.
+It has 63 muscles and 38 joints. \emph{Object relocation} is implemented using this model.
 The agent needs to grasp an object of a dynamically generated shape, lift it and place it inside a box.

-The expert is the winning solution of the 2023 NeurIPS MyoChallenge~\citep{caggiano2024myochallenge}.
-We leveraged Lattice-PPO as well as a curriculum learning strategy.
+Extensive domain randomization via object geometry, mass, pose, and friction is included.
+The expert of \emph{Object relocation} is the winning solution of the 2023 NeurIPS MyoChallenge~\citep{caggiano2024myochallenge}.
+In training this expert, the authors leveraged Lattice-PPO as well as a curriculum learning strategy.

-\textbf{MyoLeg} is a model of the human lower body with 80 muscles and 27 joints.
+\textbf{MyoLeg} is a model of the human lower body with 80 muscles and 28 joints.
 It is used in the \emph{Walk to point} task, in which the agent has to walk towards a random target location.
-Training an expert involved imitation of human motion data, a mixture of experts architecture in addition to RL fine-tuning~\citep{simos2025reinforcement}.
+Training a policy involved imitation of human motion data and a mixture-of-experts architecture, in addition to RL fine-tuning~\citep{simos2026reinforcement}.